 - Variances: are needed in cases when a person claims they cannot meet the requirements of the zoning regulations.
-Most often these are dimensional variances where some relief to yard, wetback or area requirements is sought.
-The other common nvariance is a use variance, where a use not currently allowed in a zone is sought for a property.
+Most often these are dimensional variances where some relief to yard, setback or area requirements is sought.
+The other common variance is a use variance, where a use not currently allowed in a zone is sought for a property.

 - Special Exceptions: are applications for uses which may be permitted, but only after the ZBA holds a public hearing and determines that the use is acceptable for the specific property where it is proposed.

 - Appeals of Orders: The zoning enforcement officer may issue orders to cease construction of a particular project or cease a particular activity or use, or may deny a zoning permit if a building or use does not meet all of the Town's zoning requirements.
 The ZBA hears appeals to those orders.

 Instructions for Filing an Application